 5 Reasons to Maximize Your Advertising During a Recession

-Here are five reasons why you should invest in “recession advertising” — that is, maintaining or maximizing your media presence despite economic disruptions.
+Here are five reasons you should invest in “recession advertising” — that is, maintaining or maximizing your media presence despite economic disruptions.

-Larger Share of Voice
+Larger share of voice.

 Businesses tend to immediately cut advertising during a recession.
 While much of your competition might take their brand names out of the marketplace, you could take advantage of the newly available real estate.
 Simply put, if no one else is spending and you are, you can dominate the market’s share of voice.
 Not only will there be more visible space for your brand name, but reduced demand should also make the overall spend more efficient.